infiniteopt/InfiniteOpt.jl/docs/src/develop/style.md

 Also, note that `Documenter` enables unique functionality in addition to this general guide.

-When a new Docstring is created as described above, it should be included on the appropriate guide page in the `@docs` block at the bottom.
-Moreover, content should be added in an appropriate section above (or perhaps in a new section) that overviews how to implement the new capabilities in an example driven fashion.
+When a new Docstring is created as described above, it should be included in the appropriate `@docs` block on its corresponding manual page.
+Moreover, content should be added in an appropriate section (or perhaps in a new section) in the guide that overviews how to implement the new capabilities in an example driven fashion.
 These examples should use `jldoctest`s where possible as well to assess whether the example code is functional.

 Documentation content should be concise and use examples and lists where possible to provide a more visual guide.
 Also, we ask that passive voice be avoided.